jschomay/httpacman/notes.md

 #### Do later

+- make tab title and favicon be hyperlink harry instead of random site's

 - in components/index loop through all components passed in to mixin to extend with instead of hardcoding to use just sprite

 - Need to strip out base tag ie: <base href="http://www.univ-paris1.fr/">